nahidsaikat/nahidsaikat.com/content/posts/2020-03-21---flask-with-sqlalchemy-and-marshmallow.md

 ```
 <strong>Step 7: Go to the Browser</strong>

-Start your favurite browser and go to the http://localhost:5000/ url and you will see ```Hello, World!``` printed.
+Start your favorite browser and go to the http://localhost:5000/ url and you will see ```Hello, World!``` printed.

 <strong>Step 8: Integrate SQLAlchemy & Marshmallow</strong>